 If you find yourself in need of some extra guidance to help your EOI be the best that it can be, you can request assistance from the AgileAus EOI doctor.

-The doctor is on hand to offer advice and answer questions to those that need it on a one-on-one basis.
-To be connected with this free service, please email: firstname.lastname@example.org.
+The doctor’s role is to work outside the reviewing process, offering advice and answering questions to those that need it on a one-on-one basis.
+To be connected with this free service, please email: email@example.com

 How does feedback work?